Few answers to US-Russia riddle after Paris crisis talks – DW – 02/18/2025

 "I will say that quite frankly: People are talking about possible variants of outcomes over Ukraine's heads, about the outcome of peace talks that have not taken place, about which Ukraine has not said yes and has not sat at the table," he told reporters.

-That seemed to contrast with UK Prime Minister Kier Starmer, who said he was ready to consider sending British troops to Ukraine in future.
+That seemed to contrast with UK Prime Minister Kier Starmer, who said he was ready to consider sending British troops to Ukraine at some point.

 Denmark's Frederiksen, meanwhile, said her country was open to "many things" but that "many things" need to be clarified first.
 Meanwhile, Poland's Tusk said there were no plans to put Polish peacekeeping boots on the ground.